-As Green knelt, there was some laughter as, and Millie jumped onto Angel’s bench and climbed onto the Police Superintendent’s shoulders.
+As Green knelt, there was some laughter as Millie jumped onto Angel’s bench and climbed onto the Police Superintendent’s shoulders.
 Grabbing Millie’s shoes, Green stood erect, and Millie reached for the camera’s Internet connector and unlatched it.
 The red light on the camera went off, and Millie reported that it was dead, for the moment at least.

-After returning Millie to her feet, Superintendent Green turned to John Merrick, his face reverting to its normal serious state.
+After returning Millie to her feet, Superintendent Green, his face reverting to its normal serious state, turned to John Merrick.

 “John, she’s all yours for the moment.
-However, I plan to move her soon soon to a holding cellthe George Leighton Criminal Court Building.
+However, I plan to move her soon to the George Leighton Criminal Court Building.
 I have two reasons to do this.
 I want to get her case on Judge Katzenberg’s bail hearing docket at 1 p.m.
 I can’t eliminate the possibility that today's events might be an organized crime op designed to isolate and kill the prisoner, maybe in this precinct building.
 I’ll give you 45 minutes.
-There will be armed guards down the hallway to deny anyone access unless I authorize it.”
+Armed guards will be down the hallway to deny anyone access unless I authorize it.”

 Once Millie ascertained that the coast was clear, John and Ronnie sat on either side of the Angel, with Millie cross-legged on the floor.
 Millie handed Angel an Apple tablet computer with the text-to-voice App already running.